 Be more awesome than you are

-Try casually mentioning a senior exec by name show show your clout.
-E.g. "I’ll run this past the CEO and see what he says."
-If anyone looks at you for more than a second, look at them and nodding, say "I mean JZ", or whatever their nickname is.
+Try casually mentioning a senior exec by name to show your clout.
+E.g. “I’ll run this past Siggie and see what he says.”
+If anyone looks at you for more than a second, look at them and nodding, say “I mean Sigmund, our CEO,” with slight disdain.

 Continue to refer random execs during the meeting.
-E.g. "I'll run this by the CEO in our next catch up — I have a weekly stand-up with them" or "I bet P-dog would like that!", especially if the executive in question doesn't go by that nickname.
+E.g. “I’ll run this by the Siggie boy in our next catch up — I have a weekly stand-up with them” or “I bet S-dog would like that!”, especially if the executive in question doesn’t go by that nickname.
 Maybe this will be the time your exec nickname catches on!

 If someone else has a great idea then casually shoot it down.
 Remember: ideas don’t belong to people.
 Only meetings belong to people, and this is your meeting.

 Don’t shoot down ideas too obviously though.
 Simply ask questions like “Will that scale, though?”, “Is that disruptive?” or “Does that align with our top-level OKRs?”.